Benefits Fraud Prevention

 Anonymous Reporting Tools

-We offer our members, and any member of the public, anonymous reporting tools to help report suspicious activities.
+We offer our members, and any member of the public, anonymous reporting tools such as the confidential hotline and email to help report fraud.

 - Always ensure that your and your dependants' personal information (including coordination of benefits information) is up to date with ASEBP and your service providers.